micbed86/ContextLoom/README.md

 ![ContextLoom Logo](resources/icons/CL_logo.png)

 **ContextLoom** is a lightweight desktop application designed to merge the content of various files into a single TXT or HTML document.
-Whether you're working with code, documents, or mixed file types, ContextLoom extracts readable text and consolidates it into one file—perfect for creating a context document for large language models (LLMs) or quick content sharing.
+Whether you're working with code, documents, or mixed file types, ContextLoom extracts readable text and consolidates it into one file — perfect for creating a context document for large language models (LLMs) or quick content sharing.

 Built with [Neutralinojs](https://neutralino.js.org/), ContextLoom is portable, fast, and requires no installation.